droglenc/NCNRS349/resources/Syllabus-Current.md

 Assignments not handed in at the beginning of the class period will be considered late.
 Late assignments will not be accepted.
 The lowest approximately 20% of assignment grades will be excluded when computing your overall grade. **If there is any indication, whether I can confirm it or not, that you have not worked alone on an assignment (except for those where you were asked to work as part of a group), then you will receive a 0 for that assignment and will be warned of further penalties for subsequent offenses.**

 **Homeworks and Exercise Write-ups. --** Several homeworks and exercises will be assigned per major module. **PRINTED** assignments are **due at the beginning of the class period on the assigned due date** (announced in class and on the [Dates page](Dates-Current)).
 Each assigment is worth 10 points and will be graded in two parts.
-The first part is an assessment of completeness and formatting (each assignment should follow [the expectations outlined here](hwformat)) according to the following rubric.
+The first part is an assessment of completeness and formatting (each assignment should follow [the expectations outlined here](hwformat) and my [scientific writing tips](writing-tips.html)) according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">